 As mentioned in the user guide, every TMC9660 must have its bootloader configuration correctly set before launching the full application included in its ROM.
 Therefore, the next step, once the hardware requirements are fulfilled, is to set the right bootloader configuration.
-For the standalone operation case, this task is accomplished through the so-called UblCli-executable Python script, which can be downloaded from [Motor and Motion Control Software](#).
+For the standalone operation case, this task is accomplished through the so-called UblCli-executable out of the UBLTools, which can be downloaded from the [TMC9660 Product Page](#).
+A detailed description about the functionality can be found in the Application Note [AN-2601](#).